Veri5ied/Veri5ied/README.md

 ---

-✨ I'm a <b>Software Engineer</b> based in Nigeria.
+✨ I am a <b>Software Engineer</b> based in Nigeria.
 I’m passionate about making the web accessible to everyone and also provide support.

 <h3 align="center">✨ Specials!!! ✨</h3>